30+ best ways to make friends in Charlotte

 We've rounded up over 30 groups and gatherings to help you grow your social circle and community in Charlotte.

-Why it matters: About 141 people move to the Charlotte region daily, but making friends in a new city can be hard.
+Why it matters: The Charlotte region has a population of nearly 1 million people, but making friends in a new city can be hard.

 Whether you're a fitness fiend or a foodie, Charlotte has a community for you.